The startups that raise on Republic set the terms at which they sell their securities.

-In the event of a subsequent equity financing, the company may elect to “Roll-over” Safe holders and continue the terms of the Safe, or to convert the investment into preferred stock.
+In the event of a subsequent equity financing round, the company may choose to “roll-over” Crowd Safe holders and continue the terms of the Crowd Safe, or to convert the investment into shadow shares.

 Republic does not verify information provided by companies on this Portal and makes no assurance as to the completeness or accuracy of any such information.
 Additional information about companies fundraising on the Portal can be found by searching the EDGAR database.